sashawangui/ExpenseTracker-phase3/README.md

 2. Navigate to project directory snf create a virtual env (`cd ~/ExpenseTracker-phase3`)

-3. Install the required Python packages(`pip install -r requirements.txt
+3. Install the required Python packages(`pip install sqlalchemy`)
-`)

 # Usage
- Run the Expense tracker by running the command `python main.py `
+ Run the Expense tracker by running the command `python main.py`

 Follow the on-screen menu to excecute various commands and manage your expenses.